With over 25 years’ experience in Trust Law, our team will be able to assist you with your legal needs.

 We can help setup or restructure your trust to ensure your business structure or investments are in your best interests.
 Our legal team has extensive experience at establishing charitable trusts that meet the requirements for Deductible Gift Recipient (DGR) status.

-Fixed fee for Trusts
+Fixed fee for Trust Law and Trusts

 Our team understand the financial pressures you may be under.
 That is why at FC Lawyers we will provide you with a fixed fee quote to ensure you have peace of mind when dealing with our dedicated team with everything related to trust law.